kellywzhang/kellywzhang.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am an Lecturer (UK version of Assistant Professor) at <a href="https://www.imperial.ac.uk/" target="_blank" rel="noopener noreferrer">Imperial College London</a> in the Mathematics Department (statistics section).
+I am an Assistant Professor at <a href="https://www.imperial.ac.uk/" target="_blank" rel="noopener noreferrer">Imperial College London</a> in the Mathematics Department (statistics section).
 I am also a faculty member in the <a href="https://ix.imperial.ac.uk/" target="_blank" rel="noopener noreferrer">I-X</a>, an interdisciplinary AI initiative at Imperial.
 My research interests lie at the intersection of <em>adaptive experimentation</em>, <em>reinforcement learning</em>, and <em>statistical inference</em>.

 I previously was a Postdoctoral Fellow at <a href="https://business.columbia.edu/" target="_blank" rel="noopener noreferrer">Columbia Business School</a> in the Descision, Risk, and Optimization group, working with <a href="https://djrusso.github.io/" target="_blank" rel="noopener noreferrer">Daniel Russo</a> and <a href="https://hsnamkoong.github.io/">Hongseok Namkoong</a>.